waterhorse1/ChessGPT/README.md

 # ChessGPT - Bridging Policy Learning and Language Modeling
-The offcial code for the paper: ChessGPT - Bridging Policy Learning and Language Modeling
+The official code for the paper: [ChessGPT - Bridging Policy Learning and Language Modeling](https://arxiv.org/abs/2306.09200).

 ## Model and Dataset
 We open source our three models [ChessGPT-Base](https://huggingface.co/Waterhorse/chessgpt-base-v1), [ChessGPT-Chat](https://huggingface.co/Waterhorse/chessgpt-chat-v1) and [ChessCLIP](https://huggingface.co/Waterhorse/ChessCLIP), and our [Chess dataset](https://huggingface.co/datasets/Waterhorse/chess_data).

 ## Installation
 1. Create a Python virtual environment with the method of your choice.
-The locked dependences is generated for Python 3.8.10, but python beyond 3.8 like python 3.9/3.10 are also available.
+The locked dependencies are generated for Python 3.8.10, but python beyond 3.8 like python 3.9/3.10 are also available.
 2. Install dependencies by running `pip install -r requirements/dev.txt`.
 3. Setup environment variables with the following commands.
 ```bash